 We are proud to print our products on responsibly sourced papers, chosen using the Publishers Database for Responsible Environmental Paper Sourcing.
 We use the PREPS grading system to evaluate the environmental content of the papers we use and have enacted due care fiber testing to ensure supplier compliance with our policy and that the papers we choose do not contain traces of illegally-sourced tropical hardwoods in their fiber baskets.

-52% of the new titles we published in 2014 (and 100% of our standard children’s books) are currently certified to Forest Stewardship Council® (FSC®) standards.
+63% of all titles we manufactured in 2018, including 78% of our frontlist, are currently certified to Forest Stewardship Council® (FSC®) standards.
+These numbers represent an increase from 2016 when 56% of all titles, and 64% of our frontlist were manufactured using FSC certified paper.
 FSC certification protects forests by limiting clear-cut size, restricting the use of pesticides and fertilizers, and preventing the conversion of natural forest to tree plantations.
 FSC is widely recognized by progressive businesses and the environmental community as offering the greatest protections to critical ecosystems, rare forest types, and the rights of workers and indigenous communities where trees are harvested.